pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/organization_of_test_cases.rst

-As a support to the planning of test sessions, the following table summarizes hardware and software pre-requisites and average execution times for each test case category, for the reference platform with the following specifications:
+As a support to the planning of test sessions, the following table summarizes hardware and software pre-requisites and average execution times for each test case category, for the reference platforms with the following specifications.

+- Linux:

+    - Number of CPU cores: 2

+    - RAM: 16 GB

+    - OS: Ubuntu 20.04.4 LTS

+- Windows:

     - Number of CPU cores: -

     - RAM: -

     - OS: -

 .. list-table:: Estimated execution times for test cases under each test sub-category.
    :header-rows: 1